How to Raise the Profile of Editing in Your Company

 But how does that actually work out?
 If you set up a session to acquaint everyone with your 40-page style manual (or your detailed guidelines and suggestions for clear, effective writing), how does that go over?
 You might get people to show up if you order the better sort of doughnuts, but can you make them care?

+Bad writing can cause big problems, but people rarely die from it (except of embarrassment).
 But it’s OK.
 You’re not a flying instructor, and training people in your style manual will not change the profile of editing in your organization.

 Editors in your company should not be seen as ground crew or as flight instructors.
 You’re the aeronautical engineers.
 You set the designs and processes.
 And you can improve them, too.

-Why are airplanes so much more efficient than they used to be?
+Why are aeroplanes so much more efficient than they used to be?
 It’s because aeronautical engineers iterate and improve.
 And in no small part because their designers have computers to help them with the details.

 And it’s not as if this changes the need for editing.
 Branding and sensitivity is just the pre-flight work.
 The most important part of the edit is still take-off and landing.
 You are still editing the same documents as before.
-You can focus on tone, and flow, and structure (and now you’ll have more time to do those things right).
+You can focus on tone, flow, and structure (and now you’ll have more time to do those things right).
 You’re freed from having to spend all your time and mental energy on the exact placement of rivets in the wing.
 Now you can make sure the flight goes smoothly.

 PerfectIt gives you the power to spread your style manual and writing advice throughout the company.
 It gives your department the importance that a team dedicated to good writing deserves.
 Click to buy now.